 The Impact of Education on Brain Health

 However, one group of people did exhibit lower levels of amyloid plaques based on activity level.
-Participants with at least 14 years of education who had the APOE4 gene, which is thought to increase the risk of Alzheimer’s, and kept mentally active in middle age, had less amyloid plaque than those who did not stay mentally fit.
+Participants with at least 14 years of education who had the APOE4 gene, which is thought to increase the risk of Alzheimer’s, and kept mentally active in middle-age, had less plaque than those who did not stay mentally fit.

-Researchers are not sure why only APOE4 carriers with higher levels of education demonstrated slower plaque accumulation, but say their findings should not discourage people from making healthy choices and keeping an active lifestyle.
-Study author Prashanthi Vemrui, PhD, from the Mayo Clinic said:
+Researchers are not sure why only APOE4 carriers with higher levels of education demonstrated slower plaque accumulation, but say their findings should not discourage people from keeping an active lifestyle and making healthy choices.
+Study author Prashanthi Vemrui, Ph.D., from the Mayo Clinic, says:

 “There is substantial evidence that these activities help to delay the onset of memory and thinking problems.
 What we don’t know is how this process works.”

 Which activities help you or your loved ones stay active and delay dementia symptoms?
-Share your suggestions with us in the comments below.
+We’d like to hear your suggestions in the comments below.